 Stress and anxiety are currently at a peak for many people since self-isolation, and this is leading to an increase in nightmares and vivid dreaming.
 Reducing stress and anxiety will help remedy the problem.

-Yoga also helps with stress and anxiety.
-It does this by promoting physical wellbeing, which feeds back to the mind to promote relaxation.
-Writing for Ph.D.Psychology Today, Seth J. Gillihan [licensed psychologist and clinical assistant professor of psychology in the Psychiatry Department at the University of Pennsylvania] says, “Excessive muscular tension can then feed back to our minds and perpetuate the feeling of unease.
+Writing for Psychology Today, Seth J. Gillihan PhD [licensed psychologist, University of Pennsylvania] says, “Excessive muscular tension can feed back to our minds and perpetuate the feeling of unease.
 When we experience the relaxation benefits of yoga, we can lower our physical tension, which helps release the grip that anxiety can have on us.”

 Yoga Poses & Types of Meditation For Bad Dreams